Mekutilogo (6K) shop_cart (12K)

 Click here

-When doing anything with your animal, it is important to remain COOL, CALM & CONSISTENT - our dogs look to us as role models.
+When doing anything with your animal, it is important to remain COOL, CALM and CONSISTENT – our dogs look to us as role models.
 If we are getting hysterical, then they will really believe there is something to worry about.
 This is particularly true of vocal animals.
 Show them how you want them to be.

-Pulling on the lead.
+Pulling on the lead

-This is very common problem, & one that can easily be rectified with a little patience and the right technique / equipment for your dog.
-I hear of many "obedience" trained dogs that walk to heel beautifully at training, but as soon as they are outside or you don’t have treats in your pocket they’re off!
 Most dogs pull because you follow.
-It doesn’t mean that they enjoy it - bulging eyes, choking, neck pain, yelling owner - what’s to enjoy?
+It doesn’t mean that they enjoy it – bulging eyes, choking, neck pain, yelling owner – what’s to enjoy?
 It’s just habit, so we need to find a gentle way to change the habit.

 1. Look at a double-ended lead.
 This uses a simple technique that suits many dogs.

 2. The Mekuti Balance Harness is a patent pending design that enables you to ask your dog to balance without relying on you.
-It comes in 5 fully-adjustable sizes to ensure a comfortable fit & feedback is very positive.
+It comes in 5 fully-adjustable sizes to ensure a comfortable fit and feedback is very positive.

 pulling_lead_small (14K)